snrnats/doc-centre/docfx_project/pro/api/includes/_get_quotes_by_con_ref.md

 </div>

-Once you've created your consignment, you'll need to use the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** endpoint to get some delivery quotes for it.
+Once you've created a consignment, you'll need to use the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** endpoint to get some delivery quotes for it.

 **Get Quotes by Consignment Reference** returns quotes based on the details of an existing consignment.
 Specifically, it takes a `{consignmentReference}` as a path parameter and returns an array of `{Quotes}` for that consignment, as well as a list of services that were unable to quote for the consignment.

-Each `{Quote}` object contains details on carrier service, dates, addresses, and price, amongst other information.
-Pay particular attention to the `{quoteReference}`, as you'll need this when you select a quote in the next step.

 > <span class="note-header">Note:</span>
->  For full reference information on the <strong>Get Quotes by Consignment Reference</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference">Get Quotes by Consignment Reference</a></strong> page of the API reference.
+> * For full reference information on the <strong>Get Quotes by Consignment Reference</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference">Get Quotes by Consignment Reference</a></strong> page of the API reference.
+> * For a user guide on quotes in PRO, see the [Managing Quotes](/pro/api/help/managing_quotes.html) section.

 ### Get Quotes By Consignment Reference Example